 4. Notice where she / he is looking.
 If the interviewer has good eye contact with you, or keeps glancing at your Curriculum Vitae / resume, he or she is likely to be interested in you for the position.
 We tend to gaze longer at people and things we like.
 Conversely, when someone is disengaged, the amount of eye contact decreases, and you may notice that she or he keeps glancing around the room.

 5. Realize that if he or she hesitates, it's not a good sign.
 If you ask when you’ll hear about the job, and he / she replies, “Um, uh, er . . . soon,” you’ll probably never hear from him / her again.
 For most people, the act of lying is stressful.
 One of the signs of stress is the use of verbal hesitations and false starts.

 6. Observe the head position.
 If the interviewer tilts her head as you’re speaking, she wants to hear more.
 Head tilting is a signal that someone is interested, curious, and involved.
 The head tilt is a universal gesture of “giving the other person an ear”.

 7. Hope for a full frontal response.
 If the interviewer’s entire body — head, shoulders, hips and feet — is orientated towards you, he / she is totally engrossed in what you’re saying.
 When people are engaged, they will face you directly, “pointing” at you with their whole body.
 But, the instant they feel uncomfortable, they may angle their upper body away.

-* Carol Kinsey Goman, PhD, is an international keynote speaker, the author of "The Silent Language of Leader" and creator of Lynda.com's video series: "Body Language for Leaders." #LinkedInLearning #bodylanguage #careersuccess #jobinterview.
+* The above is based largely on work by Carol Kinsey Goman, PhD, who is an international keynote speaker, the author of "The Silent Language of Leader" and creator of Lynda.com's video series: "Body Language for Leaders." #LinkedInLearning #bodylanguage #careersuccess #jobinterview.